 A spinning top pattern has a small body and two long wicks.
 It can appear as a bullish or bearish candlestick.

-The wicks of the candlestick in the image above illustrate where price visited but was not sustained.
-In the case of a spinning top, there are upper and lower wicks showing both buyers and sellers could not sustain their strength.
+The wicks of the candlestick in the image above illustrate where the price visited but was not sustained.
+In the case of a spinning top, upper and lower wicks show buyers and sellers could not sustain their strength.

 Therefore, this action translates to a stalemate in the market session since neither bulls nor bears dominated.

 Due to this reason, the spinning top has to be among other candlestick patterns to gain importance.

 What are the different types of spinning tops?

 Spinning Top candlesticks can be broadly classified into two main types based on the color of their small real bodies: